nogibjj/PySparkStats_YCLiu/README.md

 ## Use PySpark To Transform and Query Data

-This repository demonstrates using **PySpark to transform and query a large dataset**.
+This repository demonstrates how to use **PySpark to transform and query a large dataset**.
 PySpark is the API for Apache Spark.
 Thanks to the idea of the resilient distributed dataset (RDD), Spark can be used for to manipulate data efficiently on larger dataset because it can distribute work on multiple (cores) of machines.

 The **dataset used** for demonstration is the **transaction records of an E-Commerce company in UK**, downloaded from [kaggle](https://www.kaggle.com/datasets/gabrielramos87/an-online-shop-business), with ~0.54 million rows of data with the following columns: _TransactionNo_, _Date_, _ProductNo_, _ProductName_, _Price_, _Quantity_, _CustomerNo_, _Country_.